saucelabs/sauce-docs/docs/error-reporting/project-setup/submission-actions.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Overview
-Submission Actions allow customers to configure Backtrace to perform actions in response to incoming traffic.
+Submission Actions allow you to configure Backtrace to perform actions in response to incoming traffic.
 Actions can be performed based on a flexible rule system that can match strings or regex to modules, callstacks, or attributes and decide how to proceed.
 Highlights of the actions provided include: dropping traffic, automated assignment, setting classifiers and more.

 ## Supported Actions
 Submission actions can be configured under Project Settings: